 The next step in the process was to determine a way to identify the makers of the jugs and perhaps show specific date ranges for when each jug style was in use.
 Certainly, this was a much harder process!
 Initially, the museum’s jugs were sorted by their similar type, which resulted in approximately three different general styles, with one style being greatly different from the others.
 Two of the styles needed rethinking and were resorted using other criteria (more on that later).
 Because the museum only has the 30+ jugs, this was not enough quantities of each type to determine an accurate set of examples.
 More jugs were needed to get a better grouping sample.
 Fortunately, a man named David Clint worked with the Antique Bottle Collectors of Colorado in the 1970s to assemble an exhaustive book for identifying bottles, jugs, and some additional information.
 Not only did he include the liquor wholesalers and retailers in Colorado, he also included the companies who made the containers.
 The book is called Colorado Historical Bottles & Etc., 1859-1915.
 [2]

 The book provided a researched list of pottery manufacturers in Colorado, mostly in the Denver area, that likely made the jugs shown in the book.
 The book states that the ones in the list were the most consistent for the type of clay typically used for crocks and jugs.
-(See Appendix D for the list assembled by Clint) Certainly, many other potteries existed in various places across the United States and certainly any company could have gone with any supplier no matter where it was located and have the jugs shipped by rail and wagon.
+(See below for the list assembled by Clint.)
+Certainly, many other potteries existed in various places across the United States and certainly any company could have gone with any supplier no matter where it was located and have the jugs shipped by rail and wagon.
 However, it makes good economic sense, especially for that time period, that a company would use a supplier local to its region for a lower cost and quicker manufacturer and delivery time.
 In addition, it is likely that salesmen [4] of these manufacturers would try to drum up business by going to liquor companies to gain business, a common practice with companies of that time period (see Appendix E for an article referencing this).
 This is likely why so many of the jugs appeared identical among the various companies across the state.
 With some assumption, this research will use the Colorado potteries as the likely source for most of the jugs.

 Upon sorting the jugs of the Leadville companies and the many other companies in the book (well over 100 examples), several jug styles became obvious, but with slight variations.
 At first, the variations did not seem important, but upon a closer look, the shapes did matter.
 Over the course of a pottery business, a style could vary and even vary slightly by each worker in the company.
 Therefore, the shapes of the jugs were carefully sifted and sorted grouping ones with the most exacting similar shape.
 The images in the book were not the best, as well as being small, so this took some time and reshuffling.
 Generally, two basic shapes emerged (and a few other shapes that were excluded and not relevant to the study).
 One shape is a geometric cylinder body with a relatively cone shaped spout on the top, and the other shape is a single formed piece known as a “bee sting”, basically looking much like a beehive.
 This bee sting jugs varied less, but the cylinder jugs had many subtle differences and was sorted into several groups.
 Another detail that varied was glaze.
 Some of the jugs had a brown glaze known as Albany slip on the inside and covering the spout, while other identical looking jugs did not have this glaze.
 The use or not of this brown glaze could have been a preference of the liquor company or it possibly could represent a progression of the preferred styles by the manufacturer at different times.